Health & Safety Policy Statement

-- I make it clear to managers, leaders and all employees, including our learners that the priority given to Health and Safety performance shall rank at least equal to that afforded to all our Strategic Objectives and sits well within all our Core Values.
+- I make it clear to managers, leaders and all employees, including our learners that the priority given to Health and Safety performance is such that it is always included when setting our Strategic Objectives and sits well within all our Core Values.

 - My objective is a strong commitment to Health and Safety.
 The company’s main objective is the provision of safe and healthy working conditions for the prevention of any injury or ill health caused by our activities.
-I will ensure continual improvement in the management and performance of Occupational Health and Safety, consequently minimising the possibility of any liability.
+I will ensure continual improvement in the management and performance of Occupational Health and Safety, minimising the possibility of any liability.
 We shall maintain safe systems of work, including safe plant, equipment and methods of working both on and off our premises.

-- I recognise that in order to maintain a strong, healthy business the Company will do all it practicably can to improve and assist the health of its staff through provision of a wellbeing programme which is benchmarked against the “Investors in People” wellbeing standard.
+- I recognise that in order to maintain a strong, healthy business the Company will do all it practicably can to improve and assist the health of its staff through provision of wellbeing support for staff.

-- I also fully accept our special responsibility for learners and for other persons who may be affected by our activities.
-We discharge this responsibility additionally through our Child Protection Policies.
-The Company will take all reasonably practicable steps to ensure that our statutory duties are met at all times.
+- I fully accept our responsibility for learners and for other persons who may be affected by our activities.

 - The Company is committed to ensure that learners are entitled to learning that takes place in a safe, healthy and supportive environment.
 We also consider that safe learning and working are essential to maximise their experience and achievement.
-Our policy is to adopt a ‘best practice’ role with regard to hazards utilising the HSE hierarchy of control in reducing occupational risks to as low a level as practicable .
+Our policy is to adopt a ‘best practice’ approach with regard to hazards utilising the HSE hierarchy of control in reducing occupational risks to as low a level as practicable .

 The company will:

-- Fully meet and wherever possible exceed all our legal requirements, any other requirements to which we subscribe and meet our ‘duty of care’ to staff and learners, including responsibilities for Child Protection, Safeguarding and prevent duty.
+- Fully meet and wherever possible exceed all relevant legal requirements and any other requirements to which we subscribe and meet our ‘duty of care’ to staff and learners, including responsibilities for Child Protection, Safeguarding and Prevent duty.

 - Seek assurance that we have suitable and sufficient arrangements for learner health and safety.